Brenda Procter has been fighting the good fight against payday lenders for 20 years, and boy does she have some stories to tell.

-Procter – a Missouri state extension specialist and professor of personal financial planning at the University of Missouri – can recount how a local payday lender essentially propositioned a member of her financial counseling group who has obvious cognitive disabilities while he was in the drive-through line at Taco Bell, only to be rebuffed by a caseworker sitting beside him.
+For starters, Procter — a Missouri state extension specialist and professor of personal financial planning at the University of Missouri — can recount how a local payday lender actually propositioned an obviously cognitively impaired member of her financial counseling group while he was in the drive-through line at Taco Bell, only to be rebuffed by the caseworker sitting in the driver’s seat beside him.

 She’ll also tell you about how the shadiness of the industry drove a former payday lending company employee into the University of Missouri’s doctoral program so that he could work to help correct the injustices he once helped facilitate.
 His name is Graham McCaulley, and his stance on the value and purpose of payday loans is clear.